Aldhafara/latestGithubUpdateVer2/README.md

 This program shows the latest user repository

 It is a primitive solution that reads HTML source code.
+The program supports the view in the window.
 It is very susceptible to any changes in the source code.
 Further ideas will be implemented in newer versions of this program.